Monday, March 28, 2011

 The meritocratic model, often associated with the United States, recognizes such inequities and tries to correct for socioeconomic disadvantages.
 At its best, meritocracy takes real equality of opportunity seriously and tries to achieve it through various means: Head Start programs, education and job training, subsidized healthcare and housing, and so forth.
 Meritocrats admit that market-based distribution of rewards is just only to the extent to which we can reduce endemic socioeconomic disadvantages and bring everyone to comparable starting points.
 But thereafter, they believe that we are the authors of our own destiny and whoever wins the race is morally deserving of the rewards they obtain from the market—and its flip side, that we morally deserve our failure too, and its consequences.
 Swiss writer Alain de Botton looked at this phenomenon in the United States in his 2004 documentary film, Status Anxiety.

 One might object here: Wait a minute, what about the role of the personal drive and effort we put into cultivating our talents?
-Don’t we deserve the rewards that come from our striving?
+Do we not deserve the rewards that come from our striving?
 Not really, says Rawls.
 Countless factors beyond our choosing influence our ambition and effort, such as our upbringing, our family’s work ethic, our childhood experiences, subconscious insecurities, social milieu, career fads, role models, parental and peer pressure, available life paths, lucky breaks, and other contingent factors.
-It isn’t clear how much of it is our own doing, however militantly we may hold the illusion that we create our own life story (an illusion not without psychological and practical payoffs).
+It is not clear how much of it is our own doing, however militantly we may hold the illusion that we create our own life story (an illusion not without psychological and practical payoffs).
 Even the accident of being firstborn among siblings can be a factor in how hard we strive.
 Each year, Sandel reports, 75-80 percent of his freshman class at Harvard are firstborns.
-Besides, effort may be a virtue but even the meritocrats don’t think it deserves rewards independent of results or achievement.
-So, in short, we can’t claim to deserve the rewards on the basis of effort either.
+Besides, effort may be a virtue but even the meritocrats do not think it deserves rewards independent of results or achievement.
+So, in short, we cannot claim to deserve the rewards on the basis of effort either.

 Choosing the Rules of the Game